WordPress/two-factor/readme.md

 1. Run `npm test` or `npm run test:watch`.

+To generate a code coverage report, be sure to start the testing environment with coverage support enabled:
+    npm run env start -- --xdebug=coverage

 To view the code coverage report, you can open a web browser, go to `File > Open file...`, and then select `{path to two-factor}/tests/logs/html/index.html`.

 ## Deployments